grz0zrg/fas/README.md

 With granular synthesis method, the Blue pixel value is mapped to sample index (bounded to [0, 1]) and granular density when higher than 2, the Alpha value is mapped to sample index, the Alpha value can be used to play the sample backward as well when less than zero.

-The ongoing development is to add more synthesis methods with the help of the essentia framework. (a C essentia wrapper is available)
+The ongoing development is to add more synthesis methods (FM/PM is WIP) and with the help of the essentia framework. (a C essentia wrapper is available)

-**Can be used as a raw generic additive/granular synthesizer if you feed it correctly! :)**
+**Can be used as a raw generic additive/granular/PM/FM synthesizer if you feed it correctly! :)**

 ### Packets